aosabook/500lines/sampler/sampler.markdown

 Of course, this solution is not a magic bullet.
-If we need to derive the number from the logarithm (for example, to add probabilities, rather than multiply them), then we are back to the issue of
+If we need to derive the number from the logarithm (for example, to add probabilities, rather than multiply them), then we are back to underflow:
-underflow:

 ```python
 >>> tiny*tiny